Thursday, November 14, 2024

 That said, the film has some interest because of the ensemble of characters he surrounded Simmons’ middle-aged wife with.
 She may feel no love or sexual attraction in her marriage to John Forsythe, but she does have a number of friends to commiserate with, from a group of wives she meets with at the local gym to her college chum (Shirley Jones) whom she meets again when — major plot point here! — she ditches her 16th wedding anniversary party and flies to Nassau.

 In Nassau one of the people she encounters is a gigolo played by Darin.
-He has a very small role here (barely 10 minutes), but it’s an intriguing one and one that allows him to make fun of this receding hairline.
+He has a very small role here (barely 10 minutes), but it’s an intriguing one and one that allows him to make fun of his receding hairline.
 His gigolo seduces Simmons with a fairly good Italian accent and tales of his life as a journalist.
-He caresses her leg until he hears that neither she nor husband are rich.
+He caresses her leg until he hears that neither she nor her husband are rich.

 At that point Darin drops the accent and tells her about being a “hustler from L.A., down on his luck.”
 He gives a little speech that is a priceless takedown of himself: “Jesus, lady, I’m 34, my hair’s falling out.
 You were my long shot. ...Sorry, lady, I can’t afford to waste it.
 Lady, I used to be a pistol.
 Bang, bang, load, reload, now… Anyhow, I’ve gotta save it, in case.
 I mean, what if something finally turned up and I couldn’t make the scene? [shudders] I’d say we both got the shitty end of the stick.”
 Simmons proceeds to drape on him what looks to be a 100-dollar bill tied to one of her stockings.